 With the help of the stats that I presented to you in this post, you can fairly decide which antivirus app you should go for.
 The tests prove that Alibaba provides the best protection but I recommend you go with Kaspersky or Avira for the protection.
-Activate all useful and recommended option and set up your device with the best security features available.
+Activate all useful and recommended options and set up your device with the best security features available.
 If you want free malware and web protection, go for 360-Total Protection.
 I have used it prior to buying McAffee multi-device protection both on my Android device and my PC.
 It works pretty well.

 Use Pattern Lock Effectively

 If you prefer to use pattern lock instead of PIn and along with Face unlock or iris scanner, make sure you have turned off pattern visibility.
 This will help you protect your unlock pattern from prying eyes.
-Also, change pattern in every 2-months or so to ensure device protection.
+Also, change the pattern every 2-months or so to ensure device protection.

 Disable Voice Unlock